-3. Faster time to market – With Q&A hub, you can really go live within minutes, as we showed in the demo.
+3. Faster time to market – With a Q&A hub, you can really go live within minutes, as we showed in the demo.
 Enough said!

-4. Business user friendly – The entire process, including training and recommendations, is automated.
+4. Business user-friendly – The entire process, including training and recommendations, is automated.
 All you need to do is hit ‘Train’ for the bot to work.
 Absolutely zero code!

 Engine 3: Document Cognition

 The above solution works pretty well for small to medium-sized use cases.
-While these helps automate many support requests, it still does not address the complete knowledge discovery problem of the enterprises since the chatbot is limited to the questions and answers or knowledge graph data added to the platform.
+While this helps automate many support requests, it still does not address the complete knowledge discovery problem of the enterprises since the chatbot is limited to the questions and answers or knowledge graph data added to the platform.

 If we want to have a truly extensible knowledge discovery conversational app, it is important that we integrate with document management systems and search across them in real-time.
-Document cognition allows integration with multiple knowledge bases like Google Drive, Sharepoint, Service Now, etc. and does just that based on the access levels of the users.
+Document cognition allows integration with multiple knowledge bases like Google Drive, Sharepoint, Service Now, etc., and does just that based on the access levels of the users.
 It also uses past ratings and Machine Learning model’s confidence scores to score and rank articles.
-This is being used by the world’s second largest pharma company whom we are proud to have as a customer.
+This is being used by the world’s second-largest pharma company whom we are proud to have as a customer.